meerk40t/svgelements/README.md

 Ellipses and Circles are different shapes but since a circle is a particular kind of Ellipse much of the functionality here is duplicated.

-While the objects are different they can be checked for equivolency:
+While the objects are different they can be checked for equivalency:

     >>> Ellipse(center=(0,0), rx=10, ry=10) == Circle(center="0,0", r=10.0)
     True

-# SimpleLine
+### SimpleLine

-SimpleLine is renamed from the SVG form of `Line` since we already have `Line` objects as `PathSegments`.
+SimpleLine is renamed from the SVG form of `Line` since we already have `Line` objects as `PathSegment`.

     >>> s = SimpleLine(0,0,200,200)
     >>> s